Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 6 Desember 2025 17.30.27 UTC
+- WIB: Sabtu, 6 Desember 2025 18.23.19 UTC
-- WITA: Sabtu, 6 Desember 2025 18.30.27 UTC
+- WITA: Sabtu, 6 Desember 2025 19.23.19 UTC
-- WIT: Sabtu, 6 Desember 2025 19.30.27 UTC
+- WIT: Sabtu, 6 Desember 2025 20.23.19 UTC

 Kutipan Inspiratif:
-"Find a place inside where there's joy, and the joy will burn out the pain."
+"You create beauty with your attitude, your behaviours, and your actions.
+Its all up to you"

-Kategori: inspirational
+Kategori: attitude